spacetelescope/jwst/docs/jwst/tweakreg/README.rst

 images for local density maxima that have a peak amplitude greater than a specified threshold (the threshold is applied to a convolved image) and have a size and shape similar to a defined 2D Gaussian kernel.
-DAOFind also provides an estimate of the objects roundness and sharpness, whose lower and upper bounds can be specified.
+DAOFind also provides an estimate of the object's roundness and sharpness, whose lower and upper bounds can be specified.